 General terms and conditions of Riedel Networks GmbH & Co.
 KG | Schloßstraße 10 | 33510 Butzbach, Germany (hereinafter referred to as the "Provider")

 The business environment of the provider is the networking of international locations of companies for the purpose of transmitting data.
-To this end, Riedel Networks operates an international MPLS network.
+To this end, Riedel Networks operates an international software defined network.

 § 1 Object